TylerGeiger513/Lab-4/README.md

    > Hello World!
    ```
 ---
-`-E` *Preprocessor Flag*
+### `-E` *Preprocessor Flag*

   Before C code can be compiled to assembly code, it needs to be pre-proccessed.
-The preproccessor is explained <a href='https://www.tutorialspoint.com/cprogramming/c_preprocessors.htm' target='_blank'>here</a>
+The preproccessor is explained [here](https://www.tutorialspoint.com/cprogramming/c_preprocessors.htm)

-  The preprocessor flag tells GCC to stop the compilation after the preprocessor before the code is assembled into machine language, this flag is useful to ensure that the program is correctly processed by the preprocessor.
+  The preprocessor flag tells GCC to stop the compilation after the preprocessor, this flag is useful to ensure that the program is correctly processed by the preprocessor.
 Using the -E flag on a C program will print the preproccessed code to the command line:
   <pre><code>
   $ gcc -E main.c
   > <i>{preproccessed stdio.h code}</i>